Optimally Integrating Ad Auction into E-Commerce Platforms: Introduction

 However, due to some specialty of e-commerce platforms, like that the sponsored advertisements are also the organic items essentially, still insisting on the conventional pattern and regarding sponsored advertisements and organic results as independent sections may expose some downsides: \begin{enumerate*}[label = (\alph*), font = {\bfseries}] \item {obviously, it is not appropriate for different keywords to use the same number of positions providing for ads.
 The conventional pattern cannot automatically solve the above problem;}

 \item {to optimize the user experience, the platform will list the organic results according to their expected transaction volume or their expected sale quantities (these volumes or quantities are well known by the platforms), i.e., the item with the highest expected ``volume'' will be shown in the first slot (exclude the slots for advertisements), the item with the second highest expected ``volume'' will be shown in the second slot, and so on.
 Nevertheless, during the sponsored search auction, if some items with low volume would rather pay high price to get more clicks, by the goal of sponsored search auction, maximizing the instant revenue, these items will be picked up, which will harm the platforms' expected GMV and the long-run profits.} \end{enumerate*} In view of the above points, is it still a great idea to fix the ad positions in advance?
 Can the platforms do better if they weighing the allocation of the sponsored advertisements and the organic results at the same time, not separately?
-If yes, how to balance the two conflicting objectives of user experience (i.e., GMV) and instant advertising revenue in designing mechanisms?
+If yes\footnote{We give an example to illustrate that the GMV and revenue will be better if we consider organic results and sponsored advertisements at the same time in appendix}, how to balance the two conflicting objectives of user experience (i.e., GMV) and instant advertising revenue in designing mechanisms?
 Furthermore, how to design the optimal mechanisms with the integrated allocation?
-The answer to the first question is ``No'', and we give an example(shown in Appendix \ref{example1}) to illustrate that both GMV and revenue will be better if we consider organic results and sponsored advertisements at the same time (answering the second question simultaneously).

 In reality, on some platforms such as Tmall, Taobao etc, the advertisements and organic items have already been combined together to display.
 However, the currently used mixed allocation rules are still very heuristic.
 For example, always take out one slot for advertisement of every $N$ displaying slots.
 Motivated by this, in this work, we will, from the theoretical aspect, try to study how to design truthful mechanisms to optimally trade off the expected revenue and volume for this new integrated setting (answering the third question and fourth question proposed above).
-To the best of our knowledge, our work is the first attempt on studying auction mechanism design with multiple objectives in the new layout of these mixed arrangements.
+To the best of our knowledge, our work is the first attempt on studying auction mechanism design with multiple objectives in the new layout of mixed arrangements.